-This document explains what non-web transactions are in New Relic APM, and how you can instrument background tasks and other arbitrary activity to be reported as non-web transactions.
+This document explains what non-web transactions are in APM, and how you can instrument background tasks and other arbitrary activity to be reported as non-web transactions.

 The two main New Relic APM transaction categories are web and non-web.

-- Web transactions are transactions New Relic detects as being initiated by a web request; they are the most common type of transaction reported by New Relic APM.
+- Web transactions are transactions we detect as being initiated by a web request; they are the most common type of transaction reported by APM.